-Operating within the Bureau of Economic Development, with the approval of the Cook County Board President and Cook County Board of Commissioners, the Office of Capital Planning & Policy (OCPP) develops and provides cost-effective, day to day management of the Capital Improvement Program (CIP).
+The Department of Capital Planning and Policy provides cost-effective, day to day asset management of the Capital Improvement Program (CIP) for Cook County facilities.
 The CIP sets forth the plan for the design, construction and renovation of buildings and building systems.
 It emphasizes safety and code compliance, and improvements to security and fire and life safety systems.
-This commitment to make buildings safe, secure, functional and efficient for the delivery of services to the public is an ongoing priority.
-Facilities Management is also part of our Department.

-With the advent of President Preckwinkle’s term of office there is a fresh focus on initiatives to reduce energy costs and increase operational efficiencies through the effective utilization of space in County facilities.
+With the advent of the Preckwinkle Administration, there is a fresh focus on initiatives to reduce energy costs and increase operational efficiencies through the effective utilization of space in County facilities.
 Resource efficiency and the responsible use of County dollars are the driving forces behind recommendations to restructure various projects or to seek alternative financing opportunities (e.g. energy efficient projects and multiple project bundling strategies).
 Countywide facility assessments reap long term cost savings by developing a baseline understanding of the County’s capital assets and their condition, along with a multi-year strategy to implement holistic, regularly scheduled maintenance and replacement programs.